jordanhilsman/music_recommendation/README.md

 # music_recommendation
 Where I am working on a program to recommend albums based on Spotify album listening history.

+##NOTE:
+As of November 27th, 2024 this project has been made obsolete due to changes in the Spotify API that deprecated the endpoint for retrieving audio features from tracks.

 ## Setup

 ```console